Expression syntax

 Using equality operators to check for a JSON Pointer

-Equality operators can also be used to check whether a JSON Pointer exists by comparing the value with null
+Equality operators can also be used to check whether a JSON Pointer exists by comparing the value with null.

 Syntax